Palácio Belmonte - lisbon´s best kept secret

 Although this was already my second visit at the award-winning Palácio Belmonte, Lisbon`s best kept secret, I was again overwhelmed by the exceptional beauty of this place (its history dates back to 1449).
 Last fall I have already published a blogpost about this 5-star guest palace ("Out of this world") so this time I will just focus on a few very exciting news.

 Academy-award winner Jeremy Irons stayed at Palácio Belmonte during the shooting of the movie "Night Train to Lisbon") and describes this heavenly place in a very nice way:

 "Living at the Palácio is like living in the middle of a favourite book you are reading.
 You escape into it and never want it to end." - (Published in the beautiful book "Chic Stays" by Condé Nast, where celebrities introduce their favorite hotels all over the world).

 A new suite (no. 11) is currently under construction on the historic grounds.
 It will be connected to a sauna, with a private terrace overlooking the garden and pool.
 You can already enjoy WELLBEING at Palácio Belmonte, but as of spring 2017 WELLNESS will be added.
-Two treatment rooms will be the guests` disposal.
+Two treatment rooms will be at the guests` disposal.
 I can already imagine the relax after a nice massage, looking at orange trees and bouganvilla, with the gentle noise of church bells in the background.
-Put Palácio Belmonte on your bucket list if you are looking for an exceptional experience that combines history, culture, wining and dining and even nature in the middle of an exciting city that is Lisbon.
+Put Palácio Belmonte on your bucket list if you are looking for an exceptional experience.
+It combines history, culture, wining and dining and even nature in the middle of an exciting city that is Lisbon.
 And the capital city is a perfect hub to explore other places in Portugal, such as the spectacular Algarve with some of Europe´s finest beaches.

 Have a look at my interview with the owners which was produced in 2015: